-Sue: Yes we are, rather.
-She’s very posh but I’m definitely on her side.
-I love the court scenes.
+Sue: She’s very posh, but I’m definitely on her side.
+I love these court scenes.

 The Doctor is introduced to Drathro and his boys.

-Sue: This programme is obsessed with autistic twins.
+Sue: This programme is obsessed with autistic twins all of a sudden.
 What’s that all about?

-The Doctor does a runner and Drathro has to send the L1 robot after him.
+The Doctor does a runner and Drathro is forced to send the L1 robot after him.

 Sue: They had to speed up the video when it turned that corner.
-I bet it took ten minutes for it to perform that three-point turn in real life.
+I bet it took over 10 minutes for it to perform that three-point turn in real life.

-The inhabitants of Marb Station don’t seem to realise that it’s safe for them to return to the surface.
+The inhabitants of Marb Station don’t realise it’s safe for them to return to the surface.

-Sue: Hang on a minute… they’ve done this plot before.
-Ages ago.
-I definitely remember it.
+Sue: Hang on a minute… They’ve done this plot before.
+It was ages ago, but I definitely remember it.

 Me: You’re probably thinking of The Enemy of the World.
 There are some similarities, I guess.